 - sea salt and freshly ground black pepper

-Trim the stems off the Kohlrabi and the peel them — either with a vegetable peeler or a paring knife.
+- Prep the kohlrabi.
+Trim the stems off the kohlrabi and the peel them — either with a vegetable peeler or a paring knife.
 (You can save the stems for another use, like making vegetable stock.)
-About 1/2-inch should be cut off each end, and then roughly chop them into approximately 1-inch cubes.
+About ½ inch should be cut off each end, and then roughly chop them into approximately 1 inch cubes.
 These do not have to be pretty as they well be puréed later — the important thing is that all be about the same size, so they cook evenly.
 Remove about 1 cup of the chopped Kohlrabi and cut into a smaller dice.
 Set both aside, separately.

+- Cook onions, garlic and some of the kohlrabi.
 Coat the bottom of a large pot (approximately 4 quart), with olive oil and place it over medium-low heat.
 Add the onions and garlic and cook until soft, about 7 minutes.
-Then add the roughly chopped Kohlrabi (not the smaller diced), to the pot and stir to blend.
+Then add the roughly chopped Kohlrabi (not the smaller dice), to the pot and stir to blend.
 Mixing often, saute for about 7 minutes.

-Serve each portion of the soup with a few pieces of the small diced, sautéed Kohlrabi on top with a drizzle of olive oil.
+- Serve.
+Serve each portion of the soup with a few pieces of the small diced, sautéed kohlrabi on top with a drizzle of olive oil.